HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

 ### Note about Itinerary leg geometries

-You can ask server to return geometries for itineraries.
-API will return them in [Google poline-encoded format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
+You can ask the server to return geometries for itineraries.
+The API will return them in [Google polyline-encoded format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 It looks like this:
 ```
 "legGeometry": {
   "length": 349,